 Insulin is the hormone needed to absorb sugar (or glucose) into the bloodstream, which is then carried to other parts of the body to be used as energy.
 If not enough insulin is produced (in the case of type one diabetes) or it's not used properly (in type two diabetes), the sugar can’t pass from the bloodstream to the organs.
 This can result in dangerously high levels of sugar in the blood, called hyperglycaemia.
-A complication of treatment with insulin may result in dangerously low levels of blood sugar, called hypoglycaemia.

 What causes diabetes in dogs?

 Dogs typically develop type one diabetes, which occurs when not enough insulin is produced.
 This is usually due to the insulin-creating cells in the pancreas being damaged or destroyed for various reasons.
 Although less common, dogs can also develop type two diabetes when the body doesn’t respond correctly to insulin.
-It’s important to bear in mind that both of these are quite different from diabetes seen in humans.
+It’s important to bear in mind that both of these are quite different from diabetes that is seen in humans.

-In very rare cases, dogs as young as 18 months can develop type one diabetes; however, most are diagnosed between 7 and 10 years old.
+In very rare cases, dogs as young as 18 months of age can develop type one diabetes; however, most are diagnosed between 7 and 10 years old.
 Female dogs can also develop gestational diabetes during pregnancy.

 The exact cause of diabetes in dogs is largely unknown, but certain breeds, including miniature and Toy Poodles, Pugs and Yorkshire Terriers, are much more at risk of developing type one diabetes.
-Overweight dogs are also at risk of type two diabetes, as well are intact (un-neutered) females and those receiving certain steroid medications.
+Overweight dogs are also at risk of type two diabetes, as well as intact (un-neutered) females and those receiving certain steroid medications.
 In general, female dogs appear to be more prone to diabetes than males.